-When searching for sleep apnea treatment near me in Bloomington IL, dental offices may not immediately come to mind.
+When searching for sleep apnea treatment near me in Bloomington, Illinois, dental offices may not immediately come to mind.
 But Eastland Dental Center is the right place for comfortable and effective snoring solutions.

 It’s estimated that 80 million North Americans snore.
 Snoring can be the primary condition.
 Or, it can be a secondary condition, indicative of medical problems with serious complications like sleep apnea.
 Snoring on its own as the primary condition isn’t dangerous.
-But, it can still have big consequences, especially to partners whose sleep may be disrupted.
+But, it can still have big consequences, especially for partners whose sleep may be disrupted.
 Relationships may suffer.
-There is even more on the line for the half of snorers whose habitual snoring is secondary to sleep apnea.
+There is even more on the line for snorers whose habitual snoring is secondary to sleep apnea.

 With “simple” snoring, the muscles and tissues in your throat and mouth relax naturally during sleep.
-As this occurs, the airway narrows and airflow increases.
+As this occurs, the airway narrows, and airflow increases.
 Tissues vibrate and produce characteristic noisy rattles and rumbles.
 With sleep apnea, the tongue and tissues in your mouth may completely block the airway, starving your lungs of air.
-This obstructive sleep apnea (OSA) is the most prevalent form of disordered breathing at rest, but you may also have “central” or “mixed” forms of sleep apnea.
-Central sleep apnea isn’t caused by a blockage of the airway, but rather by your brain failing to tell your body to inhale.
-Mixed, or complex, sleep apnea is a combination of both apneas, and is characterized by breathlessness that lingers even after the airway is opened.
+Obstructive sleep apnea (OSA) is the most prevalent form of disordered breathing at rest, but you may also have “central” or “mixed” forms of sleep apnea.
+Central sleep apnea isn’t caused by a blockage of the airway but rather by your brain failing to tell your body to inhale.
+Mixed, or complex, sleep apnea is a combination of both apneas and is characterized by breathlessness that lingers even after the airway is opened.

 How you snore can tell us about why you snore.
 When snoring is associated with obstructive sleep apnea, it’s often: